 Textual Analysis Blog Response #2

-Due: post to your blog before class on Wednesday, October 9th
+post to your blog before class on Wednesday, October 9th

 Prompt: